SMB Security Enhancements

 Get-SmbSession | Select Dialect,ClientComputerName,ClientUserName | ?
 Dialect -lt 2

 You should run this script repeatedly over the course of a week (multiple times each day) to build an audit trail.
 You could also run this as a scheduled task.

 To disable SMB 1.0, type the following script in Windows PowerShell:

 If an SMB client connection is denied because the server running SMB 1.0 has been disabled, event ID 1001 will be logged in the Microsoft-Windows-SmbServer/Operational event log.
-You can find the name and IP address of the denied client in the event log details.

 The following list provides additional resources on the web about SMB and related technologies in Windows Server 2012.